 So: same weave pattern, different material, different names.
 Satin or sateen weave fabrics are much less tightly woven than percale.

-This allows more air to flow through the fabric, increasing the breathability, regardless of whether the sheets are made from silk or bamboo.
+This allows more air to flow through the fabric, increasing the breathability, regardless of whether they are made from either material.

-Silk sheets conform more closely to the contours of your body, which can reduce overall air flow.
-Additionally, should you perspire during the night, silk sheets are likely to show perspiration stains in the morning.
-Bamboo sheets are much more resistant to sweat.
+Sheets made of silks conform more closely to the contours of your body, which can reduce overall air flow.
+Additionally, should you perspire during the night, they will likely show perspiration stains in the morning.
+Bamboo is much more resistant to sweat.

 Durability